 Percutaneous nephrolithotomy is a surgical procedure to remove kidney stones that are too large to pass on their own or don’t respond to other treatments.
-The procedure takes three to four hours to complete.
+The procedures takes three to four hours to complete.
 Risks include blood in your pee, blood clots, infection and healing problems.
 Recovery takes two to four weeks.

 Advertisement